The Department of Development Services (DDS) provides support to eligible people with intellectual and developmental disabilities, including autism.

 - Learn more about the MCDHH (opens in a new window)

-The Massachusetts Commission for the Blind (MCB) provides the highest quality rehabilitation and social services to Massachusetts residents who are blind, leading to their independence and full community participation.
+The Massachusetts Commission for the Blind (MCB) provides rehabilitation and social services to Massachusetts residents who are blind, leading to their independence and full community participation.

 - Learn more about the MCB (opens in a new window)

-The Massachusetts Rehabilitation Commission (MRC) houses the state’s Vocational Rehabilitation (VR) program, and help people with disabilities find and keep employment.
-MRC also offers a number of other programs to support people with disabilities including Brain Injury Services, Supported Living Programs, Assistive Technology Services, and the Home Care Assistance Program.
+The Massachusetts Rehabilitation Commission (MRC) helps people with disabilities find and keep employment.
+MRC also offers a number of other programs to support people with disabilities including services for people who have brain injuries, assistive technology supports, and the Home Care Assistance Program.

 The Massachusetts Commission Against Discrimination (MCAD) investigates and resolves complaints of discrimination, including disability discrimination.